shhhkun/TrashPando/README.md

 Trashu is a desktop application designed to help users efficiently manage their storage.
 Built with Electron, it scans folders for duplicate, unused, and large files, providing clear insights and safe cleanup options.
 Trashu aims to go beyond basic file deletion by introducing smart metrics—such as last access time and usage frequency—to deliver personalized recommendations for organizing photos, games, documents, and more.

-_Built with: Electron, Node.js, React, Vite, JavaScript, Tailwind CSS_
+_Built with: Electron, Node.js, React, Vite, JavaScript, TypeScript, Tailwind CSS, Figma_

 ---